 What a week.
 After such a celebration last week you would think that was the final note, the end, the last tale, but alas I was not out of the woods yet.
 In fact the chemo has been dragging the cancer out of me this week…..kicking and screaming all the way.
 No one ever told me that cancer would be easy to beat nor did they say that it would go off without a hitch.
 I just stupidly assumed those things.
 This last chemo treatment went in without a fault and I got many congrats and lots of pats on the back, but the thing is that the treatment is only half the journey.
 The rest of the journey is what it does to you on the way out.
 I was living on the high of being done with my chemo regime.
-Friday I taught all day, Saturday I had Keifer’s (really great greek food) with my wife on a beautiful day.
+Friday I taught all day, Saturday I had Keifer’s (really great greek food) on a beautiful day.
 I got to celebrate with my very good friend Adam in preparation for his wedding in a few weeks.
 I was really living.
 Sunday I knew would be the beginnings of the tough days so I took it slow that morning and then actually made my way to the MS Mu Alpha Theta competition.
 I was the needed second sponsor for our trip and our high school brought about 25 kids so I came for moral support mainly.
 Truly I sat with the students that were inbetween events or not in other events and tried to just stay chill.
 I made it through Sunday without incident and really enjoyed my time with our Mathletes (Mu Alpha Theta is a math organization for high school and junior college students).

 Monday would be doomsday.